Harbor Migration Guide: From 2.6.4 to 2.12

 externalURL: http://<node port ip>:<node port number>

-If the original instance is deployed with a domain name, the configuration is as follows:
+If the original instance is deployed with a domain name, set the following configuration:

 # New instance http configuration